WindReader is a learning tool designed to help you improve your shooting scores when the wind is blowing.

 The result is that it takes an inordinate amount of time to build a solid strategy for shooting in any set of conditions.

-This is why many really good shooters, those who win, or always are highly placed in tournaments are often getting up in
+This is why many really good shooters, those who win, or are always highly placed in tournaments are often getting up in

 years – because years is how long it usually takes to build the techniques and strategies to shoot in widely varying wind conditions.